30th anniversary of the 1989 Tiananmen Square protests and massacre

-The 30th anniversary of Tiananmen Square protests of 1989 was, principally, the events that occurred in China and elsewhere on 4 June 2019 to commemorate the Chinese Communist Party's crackdown on the Tiananmen Square protests of 1989 in which hundreds of people were killed.
+The 30th anniversary of Tiananmen Square protests of 1989 was, principally, the events that occurred in China and elsewhere on 4 June 2019 to remember the Chinese Communist Party's crackdown on the Tiananmen Square protests of 1989 in which hundreds of people were killed.

 Tiananmen Square

 Physical security was tight in Tiananmen Square.
 There were police patrols around the perimeter of the square, and tourists were forced to wait until ID checks had taken place.
 Foreign journalists were forbidden from entering the square, and plainclothes security prohibited reporters from taking photographs by using umbrellas to block their shots.

 Censorship

 Official

 As in previous years, Chinese authorities launched an extensive "stability maintenance" campaign in which activists and others likely to criticise the government are transported to locations outside of Beijing or placed under house arrest; social media is scrubbed of terms and images referring to the protests.
 Internet users sometimes find that searches even for words such as "today" are routinely blocked.

 According to a survey of 60 current and former China-based correspondents conducted by Louisa Lim, a significant proportion has experienced harassment and intimidation – 75% of reporters covering the anniversaries have been intimidated or detained and had complaints lodged against them.
 Many reporters said they often dropped anniversary reporting because of the difficulty of finding sources, or concern over their vulnerability.
 Some have had to resort to writing anniversary stories up to six months in advance to avoid official interference into their reporting.
 Lim said the intimidation has had "an impact on shaping the stories [journalists] tell and the ways that they tell it".
 There are also concerns over the potential that their visas might not be renewed if they report on sensitive topics.

 Due to the severe censorship, most of the younger generation in China, such as Chinese university students, are totally ignorant of the protests in 1989 and the government crackdown on 4 June 1989.
 Speaker of the United States House of Representatives, Nancy Pelosi, caricatured this by saying that young Chinese thought that 'Tank Man' was the star of a soft drink advertisement.

 Chinese internet users reported difficulties in accessing virtual private networks and social media sites.
 Weibo users were restricted from using many search terms including "Tiananmen", and numbers related to the anniversary, like 4, 6 and 30.
 WeChat users were blocked from changing usernames and profile photos; Bilibili users found that real-time comments, or "bullet screens" were suspended for "upgrades"; other sites were also affected by "maintenance".